 • Pleated filter: Every three months

-You might have to replace your filter more often if you have allergies or pets.
+You might have to replace your filter more frequently if you have allergies or pets.

 Furnace Making Gurgling or Bubbling Noise